diegosasw/cosmosdb-sample/README.md

 - SDK .NET 8
 - Docker for Windows

-## Steps
+## How to Use
+Run the functionality through the xUnit tests.
+The xUnit tests use a collection to spin up a CosmosDb emulator Docker container using TestContainers.

+Alternatively, run the sample console application ensuring there is a CosmosDb already running in localhost

+### Run CosmosDb Container
-Run CosmosDb emulator as a docker container
+Run CosmosDb emulator as a docker container with the following docker command
 ```
 docker run \
     --publish 8081:8081 \